gglessner/MQulator/README.md

 Place all three JARs in the `./lib/` directory as follows:
 ```
-./lib/com.ibm.mq.allclient-9.4.1.0.jr   # (rename as needed to match your version)
+./lib/com.ibm.mq.allclient-9.4.1.0.jar   # (rename as needed to match your version, must be .jar)
 ./lib/json-20240303.jar
 ./lib/javax.jms-api-2.0.1.jar
 ```